Financial Questions Answered

 Tips for completing the application:

-- You cannot save an incomplete application and return to it later so make sure you plan enough time to complete in one sitting.
+- You CAN exit an incomplete application and return to it later but you CANNOT go back through completed pages.

-- Since you are not able to save and return to this application, we recommend you type up your essay in a word document before filling out the application.
+- We recommend you type up your essay in a word document before filling out the application and save frequently.

 - Essay prompt: “This essay should describe how the scholarship would help you reach your educational goals.
 It should also be used to demonstrate to the scholarship committee how you are unique and what you are able to contribute to our university.
 Try to make yourself come to life in your essay; describe yourself as a person, a student, and a future member of your chosen profession.”

 - Please keep your essay at or under 300 words/1800 characters in length.